thephpleague/period/docs/4.0/sequence/collection.md

 ### Sequence::insert

-Adds new intervals at the start of the sequence.
+Adds intervals at a specify offset.

 <p class="message-notice">The sequence is re-indexed on the right side after the addition.</p>